Small-Start/Hospital/README.md

 ## Setup
 - Fork and clone the repository.
 - Import database files from root directory.
-- Run project on locahost (index.php from root).
+- Run project on localhost (index.php from root).

 ###<a href="http://hospitalp.esy.es/hospitalp/#/">Live version</a>
 To test use abc123 ( as password ).